Uncommon First Aid Items We Should All Have

 It may not be one of the things you’d expect to see in a first aid kit, but it’s beneficial for several reasons.
 First, the antiseptic works as a disinfectant and an anesthetic, making it a great item to include in your first aid kit.
 You can use it to clean open wounds to avoid infection by killing germs.

-It works on poison ivy, bug bites, and other skin irritations, too.
+It also works on poison ivy, bug bites, bee stings, and other skin irritations.
 Best of all, it doesn’t matter what kind you use.
-You don’t need to go out and buy an expensive brand to add to your first aid kit.
+You don’t need to buy an expensive brand to add to your first aid kit.
+You can try regular fluids, gels, and creams until you find one that suits your needs.

-Instead, grab an affordable bottle and place it in the kit with the rest of your equipment to use when you need it.
+Instead, grab an affordable bottle and place it in the kit with the rest of your equipment to use when needed.
 Isopropyl Alcohol and Hydrogen Peroxide

 Safety Pins

 Be sure to include a few safety pins in your first aid kit.
-These pins can help you keep bandages in place when wrapping an arm, leg, or other parts of the body.
-In addition, the pins can keep wraps and bandages secure and in place until you seek professional medical treatment at a hospital or urgent care facility.
+These pins can help you keep bandages in place when wrapping an arm, leg, or other part of the body.
+They can also keep wraps and bandages secure and in place until you seek professional medical treatment at a hospital or urgent care facility.

 Heavy-Duty Safety Pins